rongallant/meta-collections/readme.txt

 == Screenshots ==

-1. Edit screen Collections
+1. Add you own Post Type besides 'posts' and 'pages'.
-2. Metadataschema
+2. A Metadata schema composed with numerous custom field types
 3. Edit Screen Collections
-4. Compose your user Interface
+4. Compose your own Wordpres' edit screen User Interface
 5. Start managing your collection
 6. The new Vimeo field